Blog / Articles

 Safe Paw

-The Original and the #1 Pet and Child Safe Ice Melt for over 20 years.
+The Original and #1 Selling Pet and Child Safe Ice Melt for over 20 years.
 Guaranteed environmentally safe – will not harm waterways and sensitive wetlands.
-Safe Paw can change how winter affects our planet.
+All products are made in the USA.

-Safe Paw Ice Melt
+Safe Paw Ice Melt - 8 Lb Jug

 Safe Thaw

 Imagine an ice melt you can put down and never worry about.
-It won’t harm pets, kids and your property.
+It won’t harm pets, kids, and your property.
 That’s Safe Thaw.
 Unlike anything else on the market, Safe Thaw can change how winter affects our planet.

 Safe Thaw Paw Safe Ice Melt